ericbmerritt/blog/_posts/2011-09-21-commit-hygiene-and-git.md

 ----------

 Git is more a developer's tool more than anything else.
-To get the most out of it we need to follow a few simple guidelines and leverage some of it's more advanced features..
+To get the most out of it, we need to follow a few simple guidelines and leverage some of it's more advanced features.